“ I found the teaching weekends highly informative and the opportunity to have observed practice in a small group really helpful”

 The course is in line with the UK guidelines for mindfulness teachers and at completion a certificate will be issued.
 The assessment will use the MBI-TAC criteria as developed by the Bangor Centre for Mindfulness.
 The course involves

-Three individual supervision sessions with one of the tutors, one of which is a taught class
+Three individual 30 min supervision sessions with one of the tutors.

 Provision of a comprehensive manual of course contents.